opensearch-project/project-website/_posts/2024-04-05-Configurable-Automation-for-OpenSearch-ML-Use-Cases.md

 meta_description: Explore the simplicity of integrating Machine Learning capabilities within OpenSearch through an innovative and groundbreaking framework designed to simplify complex setup tasks.
 ---

-In OpenSearch, to use ML offerings, such as semantic, hybrid, and multimodal search, you often have to grapple with complex setup and preprocessing tasks.
-Additionally, you must write verbose queries, which can be time-consuming and error-prone.
+In OpenSearch, to use machine learning (ML) offerings, such as semantic, hybrid, and multimodal search, you often have to grapple with complex setup and preprocessing tasks.
+Additionally, you must write verbose queries, which can be a time-consuming and error-prone process.

-In this blog post, we introduce the OpenSearch Flow Framework plugin, [released in version 2.13](https://opensearch.org/blog/2.13-is-ready-for-download/), designed to streamline this cumbersome process.
+In this blog post, we introduce the OpenSearch Flow Framework plugin, [released in version 2.13](https://opensearch.org/blog/2.13-is-ready-for-download/) and designed to streamline this cumbersome process.
 By using this plugin, you can simplify complex setups with just one click.
 We've provided automated templates, enabling you to create connectors, register models, deploy them, and register agents and tools through a single API call.
 This eliminates the complexity of calling multiple APIs and orchestrating setups based on the responses.

-## Before Flow Framework
+## Before the Flow Framework plugin

-In the past, setting up semantic search involved the steps outlined in the [Semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):
+Previously, setting up semantic search involved the steps outlined in the [semantic search documentation](https://opensearch.org/docs/latest/search-plugins/semantic-search/):

 1. Create a connector for a remote model, specifying pre- and post-processing functions.
-1. Register an embedding model using the connector ID obtained from the previous step.
+1. Register an embedding model using the connector ID obtained in the previous step.
 1. Configure an ingest pipeline to generate vector embeddings using the model ID of the registered model.
 1. Create a k-NN index and add the pipeline created in the previous step.

 This complex setup typically required you to be familiar with the OpenSearch ML Commons APIs.
-However, we are simplifying this experience through the Flow Framework.
-Let's demonstrate how the Flow Framework simplifies this process using the preceding semantic search example.
+However, we are simplifying this experience through the Flow Framework plugin.
+Let's demonstrate how the plugin simplifies this process using the preceding semantic search example.

-## With Flow Framework
+## With the Flow Framework plugin

 In this example, you will configure the `semantic_search_with_cohere_embedding_query_enricher` workflow template.
 The workflow created using this template performs the following configuration steps: